(This page revised October 16, 2014)

 If cars run on rubber, pens run on iridium — or, more properly, tipping material.
 Before World War II, metallurgical technology had not developed to a degree sufficient to support the economical manufacture of high-quality alloys suitable for tipping fountain pen nibs.
 Tipping material was culled from high-grade ores of platinum-group metals, principally iridium and osmium.
 Ore was crushed, fragments were selected based on their metal content and welded to nibs, after which the tips were ground and polished to finish them.
 This technology worked reasonably well, but the quality of finished nib tips could vary greatly, as one might have a cleavage line that would result in a fracture of the tip while the next might be made of a fragment whose spongy texture resembled that of sintered metal (more suitable for ballpoints; cf. the Parker T-Ball Jotter) and a third might be perfect in all respects.

 The military’s need for highly refined alloys that were very hard led to the development of technology to meet the requirements, and that technology spilled over to consumer goods, including pens.
 Early in the War, Parker advertised that the nib of the “51” was tipped with osmiridium, a naturally occurring alloy of iridium and osmium; during 1943 the company changed to an alloy it called Plathenium, which is very high in ruthenium and is therefore much harder and more durable.
-Other manufacturers followed Parker’s lead, and soon nibs tipped with highly refined alloys were the rule rather than the exception.
+Other manufacturers followed Parker’s lead, and soon nibs tipped with highly refined alloys were the rule rather than the exception for high-quality pens.

 The War wrought its changes on all aspects of life; and when daily life returned to normal, it turned out that even “normal” had changed.
 New technology enabled more rapid and more economical manufacture of better pens, and new cultural norms made the sexes more nearly equal than at any time in the past — which also played a role in pen design and marketing.
 (See, for example, the Waterman advertisement to the right, clearly targeted at the postwar “Modern Woman”!)
 Pens from the war years offer a surprisingly penetrating look at the times, and a collection containing nothing made before 1940 or after 1945 would be a richly fascinating one indeed.